 Many parties in a rush to get divorced can overlook this important step in a divorce.
 Some parties might forget various expenses they have on their financial statements because they are more concerned with the divorce itself.

-The reality, however, is that expenses that the party seeking maintenance lists is often the cap on the amount of maintenance they can seek.
+The reality, however, is that expenses that the party seeking maintenance lists are often the cap on the amount of maintenance they can seek.
 This is the case in a state like Missouri.

 Thus, if a party has monthly expenses of $5,000 per month, the most they could receive in maintenance is $5,000 per month.
 If that party, however, has $2,000 per month in income, the maximum they could receive in maintenance in Missouri would essentially be $3,000 per month because they have another $2,000 per month in income to meet the $5,000 need.